ikki2530/holbertonschool-machine_learning/math/0x06-multivariate_prob/README.md

 * [Authors](#authors)

 ## Description
-Concepts of Linear Algebra: Eigenvalues, eigenvectors, cofactor, matrix inverse, etc.
+Concepts of pultivariate probability: Joint, conditional, marginal probabilities, etc.

 ## Learning Objectives
 ### General

+- Who is Carl Friedrich Gauss?
-- What is a determinant?
-How would you calculate it?
+- What is a joint/multivariate distribution?
-- What is a minor, cofactor, adjugate?
-How would calculate them?
+- What is a covariance?
-- What is an inverse?
-How would you calculate it?
+- What is a correlation coefficient?
-- What are eigenvalues and eigenvectors?
-How would you calculate them?
-- What is definiteness of a matrix?
-How would you determine a matrix’s definiteness?
+- What is a covariance matrix?
+- What is a multivariate Gaussian distribution?

 ## Files Description

-[0-determinant.py](0-determinant.py) - Calculates the determinant of a matrix.

-[1-minor.py](1-minor.py) - Calculates the minor matrix of a matrix.

-[2-cofactor.py](2-cofactor.py) - Calculates the cofactor matrix of a matrix.

-[3-adjugate.py](3-adjugate.py) - Calculates the adjugate matrix of a matrix.
+[0-mean_cov.py](0-mean_cov.py) - calculates the mean and covariance of a data set.

-[4-inverse.py](4-inverse.py) - Calculates the inverse of a matrix.
+[1-correlation.py](1-correlation.py) - Calculates a correlation matrix

-[5-definiteness.py](5-definiteness.py) - calculates the definiteness of a matrix.

 ## Authors